aturner6/Team10-TrashSorter-Miniproject/docs/hardware/electrical/README.md

 # Project Documentation

 Electrical design files for the meeting timer.
-Schematic — of the XIAO ESP32-S3, L293D H-bridge driver, stepper motor, LEDs, and buttons (drawn by hand or with a schematic tool — no Fritzing)
+Schematic of the XIAO ESP32-S3, L293D H-bridge driver, stepper motor, LEDs, and buttons

 Bill of Materials (see xlsx file for links)